Starhawk (2012 video game): Synopsis

 In the distant future, humans are colonizing other planets across the galaxy.
 At the same time, humans are mining a valuable energy source called Rift Energy.
 The Rift Energy miners, known as Rifters, began mining the Rift Energy from the planets of the Outer Spur, but some of the Rifters were exposed to the Rift Energy, which transformed them into savage-like mutants known as Outcasts.
 The Outcasts, protective of the Rift Energy, attacked Rifter mining sites, including an outpost on the broken planet of Sever, owned by brothers Emmett and Logan Graves.
 An Outcast war party destroyed their rig, and both brothers became exposed to Rift Energy.
 Logan, unfortunately, mutated into an Outcast, but Emmett was able to remain human thanks to his friend Sydney Cutter, who created a regulator to implant into Emmett’s spine to keep him from transforming into an Outcast.
 Emmett and Cutter soon become hired gunslingers who travel from planet to planet to protect the Rifter mining sites from Outcast war bands.

 In the small town of White Sands on the planet of Dust, Mayor Jonas asks for Emmett and Cutter’s help to protect the town from an upcoming attack by the Outcast while they fulfill their rift energy quota for the Union, the main authority in the Outer Spur.
 They agree to help for a price, and are able to push back the attacking Outcasts.
 The two later find out that the Outcast war party was being led by the notorious Outcast known as the Outlaw, who turns out to be Emmett’s brother Logan.
 The Outcast appear to be retreating in their ships, and White Sands celebrates.
-However, the Outlaw and his Outcast group attack a Rifter freight way, resulting in the captain of the cargo ship to self-destruct the freight way.
+However, the Outlaw and his Outcast group attack a Rifter freight way, leading the captain of the cargo ship to self-destruct the freight way.
 Emmett and Cutter discover that the citizens of White Sands were taken prisoners by the Outlaw to a nearby moon to be converted into Outcasts.
 Emmett is able to rescue Mayor Jonas, and the two head back to White Sands which is under attack.
 Emmett, Cutter, and the remaining White Sands folks are able to defeat the attacking Outcasts, but Jonas is killed in the battle.

 Emmett and Cutter head to Sever, the Outlaw’s hideout, to put an end to Logan’s atrocities.
 Emmett confronts his brother, and he subdues the Outlaw.
 However, Logan is transformed by the power of the Rift Energy into a large, monstrous Rift entity.
 Emmett defeats the entity, and Cutter places a rig on top of the Rift Energy source on Sever.
 Despite losing his brother, Emmett and Cutter continue to make a living by being Rift Salvagers.